Mitt Romney: Trump's Syria Withdrawal a 'Betrayal' of Kurds

 Sen. Mitt Romney (R-UT) on Monday condemned President Donald Trump’s decision to withdraw U.S. troops in northern Syria, stating the move is a “betrayal” of the Kurds.

 “The President’s decision to abandon our Kurd allies in the face of an assault by Turkey is a betrayal.
-It says that America is an unreliable ally; it facilitates ISIS resurgence; and it presages another humanitarian disaster,” Romney wrote on Twitter.
+It says that America is an unreliable ally; it facilitates ISIS resurgence; and it presages another humanitarian disaster,” Romney, a frequent Trump critic, wrote on Twitter.

 The President’s decision to abandon our Kurd allies in the face of an assault by Turkey is a betrayal.
 It says that America is an unreliable ally; it facilitates ISIS resurgence; and it presages another humanitarian disaster. https://t.co/Tu8ARa8Pmp